oracle-livelabs/analytics-ai/generative-ai-agent-oda/introduction/introduction.md

 This lab assumes you have:

 * An Oracle Cloud Account
-* Enrolled in Beta fo OCI Generative AI Agents for RAG - https://apexadb.oracle.com/ords/f?p=108:501:508002131060566::::P501_SELF_NOMINATION:Self-Nomination
+* Enrolled in Beta for [OCI Generative AI Agents for RAG](https://apexadb.oracle.com/ords/f?p=108:501:508002131060566::::P501_SELF_NOMINATION:Self-Nomination)
 * Access to a Region where the Agent service is available: Chicago, Frankfurt
-* Must have an Administrator Account or Permissions to manage several OCI Services: Generative AI Agents, Digital Assistant, Visual Builder, Object Storage, Functions, Dynamic Groups, Policies, IDCS/Identity Domain Confidential Applications, Resource Manager
+* Must have an Administrator Account or Permissions to manage several OCI Services: Generative AI Agents, Digital Assistant, Visual Builder, Object Storage, Functions, Logging, APM, Network, Dynamic Groups, Policies, IDCS/Identity Domain Confidential Applications, Resource Manager
 * Familiarity with Oracle Cloud Infrastructure (OCI) is helpful

 ## Learn More